 Check Hard Disk for errors

-From time to time, it is a good practice to check your hard disk drive for errors using a tool built in to Windows called CHKDSK (for Check Disk).
-In Windows 8, Microsoft has redesigned chkdsk utility.
-The disk is periodically checked for file system errors, bad sectors, lost clusters, etc, during Automatic Maintenance and you now no longer need to really go and run it.
+From time to time, it is a good practice to check your hard disk drive for errors using a tool built into Windows called CHKDSK (for Check Disk).
+In Windows 10/8, Microsoft has redesigned CHKDSK utility.
+The disk is periodically checked for file system errors, bad sectors, lost clusters, etc., during Automatic Maintenance and you now no longer need to go and run it.

 Windows Boot Performance Diagnostics